-With everything else in place, we can now consider the proposals that will best address the goals and objectives of both sides.
+With everything else in place, we can now consider the business proposals that will best address the goals and objectives of both sides.
 We might choose to either present these proposals in person, or submit them in writing prior to the talks.

-A draft agreement proposal that is presented beforehand, is a common practice used by many negotiators.
+A draft business agreement proposal that is presented beforehand, is a common practice used by many negotiators.
 It permits us the opportunity to talk about the draft later.
 It shows the other side the type of transaction that we are leaning towards.
 It may also provide us with a tactical advantage.
 Should the other side accept the first draft in principle, then it might act as an anchor that the talks will revolve around, and set the negotiation framework.

 Be cautious that the first draft doesn’t anchor us too much, as negotiations are an evolutionary and not a stagnant process.
 By keeping the big picture in the forefront of our business vision, we don’t become short sighted later on down the road.
 Be adaptable.

-There are occasions where a first draft proposal may appear as a sign of arrogance on our part.
-Each situation must be analyzed to gauge the opening moves.
+There are occasions where a first draft business proposal may appear as a sign of arrogance on our part.
+Each situation must be analysed to gauge the opening moves.
 Also, if we insist on the terms of our first draft, our uncompromising attitude may result in a prolonged negotiation, or a failure to find agreement.

-Good preparation is key to any successful negotiation.
+Good business negotiation preparation is key to any successful negotiation.
 Perhaps even more so when dealing with a business culture that marches to the beat of its own drum.
 The more you adequately prepare beforehand, the more likely are you able to anticipate problems further down the road, that might hamper a successful negotiation.

 1) Jeswald W. Salacuse, ‘The Global Negotiator’ Palgrave MacMillan, (2003).